03 Sep Battle of Plant-based Milks: Soy vs Oat vs Nuts

 Some brands simply add water to the plant matter, but many others will add various fats (like canola oil) to enhance the mouthfeel, as well as thickening, emulsifying, and binding agents (like xanthan gum, carrageenan, or sunflower lecithin) to smoothen the texture and keep the mixture from separating.

 Made from ground almonds and filtered water, almond milk is one of the most popular non-dairy milks.
 That might be thanks in part to its inoffensiveness, in taste and texture.
-Thin but not watery and with a mild and neutral flavor, almond milk is pretty versatile.
-It works well as a good background ingredient in things like smoothies, lattes, lighter sauces.
+Thin but not watery and with a mild and neutral flavour, almond milk is pretty versatile.
+It works well as a good background ingredient in things like smoothies, lattes and lighter sauces.
 And it has low calories and the highest calcium content of all the plant-based milks.

 Almonds have, however, one of the largest environmental impacts.
 They require more water than any other dairy alternative, consuming 60L of water to produce a single glass of almond milk, according to the Oxford study.
 Recent reports suggest they are also placing unsustainable pressures on US commercial beekeepers.
 Nearly 70% of commercial bees in the US are drafted every spring to pollinate almonds.
 Last year, a record number – over one-third of them – died by season’s end as a result of these pressures and other environmental threats.